DoosanJung/STZR/interview_question.md

 Often times, we are interested in the summary statistics of our data.

 1. From the table above (Part1.3), find mean value, standard deviation, minimum value, maximum value for each column
-    - Describe the meaning of what you've calculated.
-For example, what does the mean value of 'some number' for viewing time represent?
+    - We want you to describe the meaning of what you've calculated.
+For example, what does the mean value of 'viewing time' represents?

-2. Plot histogram for each column
+2. Plot histogram for a column 'tVH'.
+Here, you can convert the time unit into 'minutes' if you want. 'tVH' is in milliseconds

 3. Draw one more table such as follows
     - You'll use 'uid','tid','tBuf','tIBuf','tLBuf','tPld','tVH','type','mplyevnt' columns again.
-Columns related to *time* are continuous variables, while others are categorical variables.
+Again, columns related to *time* are continuous variables, while others are categorical variables.
 Please refer to the table below.
 Note that 'tid' has gone

     - Find mean value, standard deviation, minimum value, maximum value for each column.

-    - Describe the meaning of what you've calculated.
-For example, what does the mean value of 'some number' for viewing time represent?
+    - We want you to describe the meaning of what you've calculated.
+For example, what does the mean value of 'viewing time' represents?

-    - Result would looks like this
+    - Result would looks like this (column order does not matter here)

         | uid   | Viewing time('tVH') | ... | ... | Bitrate change('brchg') | ... |